Ahoy: Teasing usage in Theresienstadt

-When Czechoslovakia, called the Protectorate of Bohemia and Moravia, was occupied by Germany in the 1930s ahoj could be understood as an acronym for the watchword "Adolfa Hitlera oběsíme jistě", English - "We'll hang Adolf Hitler for sure."
+When Czechia and Slovakia, called the Protectorate of Bohemia and Moravia, was occupied by Germany in the 1930s, ahoj could be understood as an acronym for the watchword "Adolfa Hitlera oběsíme jistě", English - "We'll hang Adolf Hitler for sure."
 Under the communist government ahoj developed into an acronym in the Slovak part of the country.
 Since the struggle between the Church and the State from 1950 it was used as an acronym to console people in hardship Aj hriešnych ochraňuje Ježiš, English Jesus also protects the sinners, or for the Latin ad honorem Jesu, English For the glory of Jesus.
 Demonstratively catholic adolescents use it amongst themselves.
 Even priests used it to address the congregation from the pulpit.